Azzary/DofusBotChasse/README.md

 # DofusBotChasse

+The bot don't use your mouse is sending input to window  Dofus, no socket/sniffing (using win32).

 You need the autopilot (using a potion or digging into the game files)

 IMPORTANT: change 'targets/spell.png' by your spell icon.

 Dofus option:
 - Limite de passage en mode creature = 0